pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ### Artifact Service

 The artifact service is the component that handles everything related to Pyrsia artifacts.
-It allows artifacts to be retrieved and it allows artifacts to be added, by triggering a build from source.
+It allows artifacts to be retrieved, and it allows artifacts to be added to the Pyrsia network, by triggering a build from source.

-The artifact service supports these functions:
+The artifact service provides these functions:

-- request an artifact based on the package type and a  package type specific artifact ID (PSID). \
+- get an artifact based on the package type and a package specific artifact ID (PSID). \
   the artifact service implements this as follows:
-    - query the `Transparency Log` to retrieve the latest `add_artifact` transaction (if any)
+    - get the latest available `add_artifact` transaction (if any) for this artifact from the transparency log.
-    - the `transaction` contains the (Pyrsia) `artifact_id` which is used to retrieve the actual artifact file
+    - the transaction contains the (Pyrsia) `artifact_id` which is used to retrieve the actual artifact file
     - if the file is available locally, it is used
     - if the file isn't available locally, it is retrieve using the `p2p` component.
     - the file is then checked by calculating its hash and comparing it to the `artifact_hash` stored in the `transaction`.
-    - if the hashes match the bytes of the file are returned to the caller of the artifact service.
+    - if the hashes match the bytes of the file are returned to the caller of the artifact service, otherwise an error is returned.

-- request a build from source for a specific package type and a package type specific artifact ID (PSID). \
+- request a build from source for a specific package type and a package specific artifact ID (PSID). \
   the artifact service implements this as follows:
-  - start a build using the `Build and verifaction service` and wait for its result.
+  - start a build using the build and verifaction service, and wait for its result.
-  - when the build finishes, temporary hold the build result and create a `add_artifact` transaction, including
+  - when the build is finished:
-    - operator: add_artifact
-    - package type: from the caller of this function
-    - package type specific artifact ID (PSID): from the caller of this function
-    - timestamp: now
-    - artifact_hash (provided by the build service)
-    - source_bash (provided by the build service)
+    - temporary hold the build result
-    - artifact_id: the (Pyrsia) artifact ID (uniquely generated)
-    - source_id: the (Pyrsia) artifact source ID (uniquely generated)
-  - call `add_artifact` on the `Transparency log` component with the newly created `transaction` and wait for it to be confirmed (which happens only after consensus is reached)
+    - and call the transparency log including the package type, PSID and the hashes from the build result to add an `add_artifact` transaction. this call is asynchronous (because consensus will need to be reached about the transaction), so the artifact service will wait from a callback from the transparency log
-  - when the `add_artifact` succeeds, store the artifact locally in a file named `artifact_id` and the source in a file named `source_id`.
-  - provide both files on the p2p network using the `p2p` component.
+    - when the call is received and the `add_artifact` succeeded, the artifact service stores the artifact locally in a file named `artifact_id` and the source in a file named `source_id`.
+Both files are provided on the p2p network using the `p2p` component.

 ### p2p